How To Overcome Unreliable Data & Other Programmatic Challenges

-Transparency within advertising is a hot topic, and the issue is no different in regards to programmatic ads.
+Transparency within advertising is a hot topic, and the issue is no different in regard to programmatic ads.
 In fact, according to eMarketer, a lack of transparency around media buys was the #1 challenge of programmatic buying according to media agencies worldwide in 2018.

 At the end of the day, transparency and accountability result in better ROI for advertisers.
 Because of this, the demand for transparency continues to grow and the SSPs and DSPs that maintain transparent practices will win over their counterparts.

 EMarketer reported that 78% of programmatic buying tech owners and 45% of non-owners believe a lack of transparency around media buys is a major challenge within programmatic advertising.